hayhuhin/fighter/README.md

 ## Credits

-- Developed by [Your Name]
+- Developed by valeri levinson
-- Artwork sourced from [Artists/Websites]
-- Sound effects obtained from [Sound Libraries/Websites]
 - Inspired by classic top-down RPG games.

 ## Contributions

-Contributions are welcome!
-If you have any suggestions, improvements, or feature ideas, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it as per the terms of the license.

----

-Thank you for playing!
-Enjoy the adventure and may the odds be ever in your favor!
+not possible to pull the code due the licenses of the assets.